Covering problems

 In combinatorics and computer science, covering problems are computational problems that ask whether a certain combinatorial structure 'covers' another, or how large the structure has to be to do that.
 Covering problems are minimization problems and usually integer linear programs, whose dual problems are called packing problems.

 The most prominent examples of covering problems are the set cover problem, which is equivalent to the hitting set problem, and its special cases, the vertex cover problem and the edge cover problem.

+Covering problems allow the covering primitives to overlap; the process of covering something with non-overlapping primitives is called decomposition.

 General linear programming formulation

-In the context of linear programming, one can think of any linear program as a covering problem if the coefficients in the constraint matrix, the objective function, and right-hand side are nonnegative.
+In the context of linear programming, one can think of any minimization linear program as a covering problem if the coefficients in the constraint matrix, the objective function, and right-hand side are nonnegative.
 More precisely, consider the following general integer linear program:

 Such an integer linear program is called a covering problem if $a_{ji}, b_j, c_i \geq 0$ for all $i=1,\dots,n$ and $j=1,\dots,m$.

 Intuition: Assume having $n$ types of object and each object of type $i$ has an associated cost of $c_i$.
 The number $x_i$ indicates how many objects of type $i$ we buy.
 If the constraints $A\mathbf{x}\geq \mathbf{b}$ are satisfied, it is said that $\mathbf{x}$ is a covering (the structures that are covered depend on the combinatorial context).
 Finally, an optimal solution to the above integer linear program is a covering of minimal cost.